EoghyUnscripted/100-Days-Of-Code-Python/Level 1 - Beginner/Day .7 - Hangman/Project/README.md

 Using the code from 7-2, continue to add to the program for part 3.

-Step 1 - Use a while loop to let the user guess again.
+1. Use a while loop to let the user guess again.
 The loop should only stop once the user has guessed all the letters in the chosen_word and
    `display` has no more blanks ("_").
 Then you can tell the user they've won.

 ### Example Input